 “Part of it is that when you’re doing it yourself, there’s the financial thing,” says Danielian.
 “Funding is everything, and it took a few years before I recouped the investment on Common Ground, but I did--which many friends on record labels never do.
 It proved to me that the do-it-yourself model can work.”

 But there was also the matter of Danielian assessing where he wanted to go musically.

-“The first record was in the smooth jazz/adult contemporary radio format, and even though I was trying to create my own sound within the realm of that format, the format died shortly thereafter.
+“The first record was in the smooth jazz/adult contemporary radio format," he continues.
+"And even though I was trying to create my own sound within the realm of that format, the format died shortly thereafter.
 So it became about me trying to formulate what I thought my sound was--because I play so many different styles of music and love playing them all.”

-Indeed, Danielian’s “musical scene” comprises jazz, R&B and funk, Latin music, world music—“all that stuff,” he says.
+Indeed, Danielian’s “musical scene” comprises of jazz, R&B/funk, Latin music and world music—“all that stuff,” he says.